deviato/DroidPPPwn/README.md

 Once you open the app for the first time, it recognizes your architecture and extracts the appropriate binary.
 The four files and related architectures are:

 ```
-- libarm7kk.so	->	for 32bit armv7l, minimum sdk 19 (KitKat 4.4), libc shared build (cannot link static due to some ndk bugs)
+- armeabi-v7a/libpppwnkk.so	->	for 32bit armv7l, minimum sdk 19 (KitKat 4.4), libc shared build (cannot link static due to some ndk bugs)
-- libarm7.so	->	for 32bit armv7l/armv8l, minimum sdk 21 (Lollipop 5.0), static build
+- armeabi-v7a/libpppwn.so	->	for 32bit armv7l/armv8l, minimum sdk 21 (Lollipop 5.0), static build
-- libarm64.so	->	for 64bit armv8a+, minimum sdk 21, static build
+- arm64-v8a/libpppwn.so		->	for 64bit armv8a+, minimum sdk 21, static build
-- libx86.so	->	for 32bit x86 (compatible with 64bit x86), minimum sdk 21, static build
+- x86/libpppwn.so		->	for 32bit x86 minimum sdk 21, static build
+- x86_64/libpppwn.so		->	for 64bit x86 minimum sdk 21, static build
 ```

 All of the binaries are compiled via the official android NDK r25c, the latest that supports android 4.4.